avishaigonen123/CTF_writeups/hackthebox/Three/index.md

 sudo apt install awscli
 ```

 First, we need to configure the credentials using `aws configure` command.
-In regular state we'll need to put here the real creds, however, in our case we can login also with invalid creds.
+In regular state we'll need to put here the real credentials, however, in our case we can login also with invalid credentials.
 ```bash
 ┌──(agonen㉿kali)-[~/htb/Three]
 └─$ aws configure